-Fans of smaller, lightweight trailers in the U.S. will have more to cheer about this year.
+Fans of smaller, lightweight trailers in the U.S. will have more to cheer about.
 The nüCamp RV company (designers and manufacturers of the Cirrus truck camper) are bringing the popular T@B 400 camper to the states.

 nüCamp RV’s T@B 400 brings the European design to U.S. roads.